Dhinesh045/backend/coreJava/How Java Works.md

 Java Works
    Writing Source code:
    Developers with java source code using a text editor or an integrated Development envirionment(IDE).
-   Java code written in a plain text and its organised into classes,each containing methods and fields.
+   Java code written in a plain text and it's organised into classes,each containing methods and fields.

    Compilation:
    When the source code is ready, it needs to be compiled.
 Java source code is compiled into bytecode, which is a platform-independent intermediate representation.
 The Java compiler (javac) takes the source code and generates bytecode files with a .class extension.